top of page

 The Wicked Good Collection

-The Wicked Good Collection was created to make the connection between Mainely Cards and Wicked Good Cards visible and straightforward.
+The Wicked Good collection exists to make the connection between Mainely Cards LLC and Wicked Good Cards nonprofit visible and straightforward.

-Each set includes six handcrafted Thank You cards with “Wicked Grateful” on the front, designed for personal or business use.
-After a set is purchased and shipped, a separate 5×7 card made from the same materials is donated directly to Wicked Good Cards for placement in a Maine care community.
+Each Wicked Good Collection set will include six handcrafted 4.25x5.5 thank-you cards with the wording “Wicked Grateful” on the front, designed for personal or business use.
+After a set is purchased and shipped, a separate 5×7 greeting card made from the same materials will be donated directly to Wicked Good Cards for placement in a Maine care community.

-Donated cards are documented in the Wicked Good Cards Giving Gallery, creating a transparent record of where these cards go and how each purchase supports the nonprofit.
+Donated cards are documented in the Wicked Good Cards Giving Gallery, creating a transparent record of when cards are donated and where they make an impact.

-For the Blue Lobster Thank You card set, the donated card will be a Blue Lobster You’re a Keeper card.
+For the Blue Lobster thank-you card set, the donated card will be the Blue Lobster You’re a Keeper card.

 The cards shown below are a prototype set from the ongoing design process.
-They did what prototypes are meant to do: surface weaknesses, force better decisions, and drive changes to the illustration itself.
+They did what prototypes are designed to do: surface weaknesses, inform better decisions, and drive changes to make improvements.